-The standards check is an assessment test that driving instructors have to take every 2 to 4 years.
+The standards check is a test that driving instructors have to take every two to four years.
 It involves a driving instructor giving a driving lesson while an examiner watches from the back of the car.
 The examiner assesses the instructors performance and gives a grade of A, B or F at the end.

 You can watch all my standards check videos by clicking here.
 These include a full one hour guide to the standards check marking sheet and a 3 hour guide to ADI1 – the DVSA standards check examiners guide.